andrewjgreenwood81/andrewjgreenwood81.github.io/home/resume.markdown

 ## Andrew Greenwood

 Andrew Greenwood is smart, talented, and creative with expertise in software engineering, business, and game development.
-He excels in lead, solo, and team settings engineering critically acclaimed titles for all major devices using wide ranging toolsets and languages.
-He is ready to help lift whatever needs lifting and happy to fill whatever role is most needed.
+He excels in lead, solo, and team settings, engineering critically acclaimed titles for all major devices using a wide range of toolsets and languages.
+Andrew is always ready to tackle new challenges and contribute wherever his skills can add value to the project.

 # Experience